 I remember the earlier versions had integrated Glyphicons (which were otherwise paid icons), cool icons which were part of Bootstrap and you need not go looking for icon fonts like Font Awesome to get fast-loading icons.
 Our Font Awesome WordPress theme makes bootstrap even more beautiful without much additional code.

 But now as they continue to develop Bootstrap Icons, and integrate their own icon library as part of Bootstrap 5, that would be interesting and you no longer need an icon font.
 Bootstrap Icons are SVGs, so they scale quickly and easily and can be styled with CSS.

 Though I notice most bloggers go looking for social icons, but they are not present in the Bootstrap icons set, possibly because they are brand icons and need other permissions.
 But they are in an alpha phase now and it’s a long way to go.

 While most users continue to use Google Chrome, Mozilla Firefox, or Microsoft Edge Browser, Internet Explorer has continued to become outdated and it does not support many modern web functionalities which are supported by these modern Browsers.

 Maintaining backward compatibility support has been an important part of Bootstrap as I remember putting all those comments in the HEAD for backward CSS support of older browser versions.
 That possibly involved a lot of additional display code and dependencies, and much more unnecessary testing which now will no longer be required.

-So here are the key changes happening in Bootstrap 5 which we eagerly await and it would be interesting to see how we can incorporate this new functionality in our website design.
+So here are the key changes in Bootstrap 5 and it would be interesting to see how we can incorporate this new functionality in our website design.